Udacity Data Analyst Nanodegree

 A review of the Udacity Data Analyst Nanodegree, from a Product Manager's perspective.

 Last January I proudly finished the Udacity Data Analyst Nanodegree (DAND) and this is my attempt — I hope in 1.000 words or less, to publish the kind of post I wish I’d read back before I enrolled: relate why I did it, who is it for and, of course, how the experience was like.

-But let me be crystal clear here before we move on: by "data" I’m not referring to the "big data" everybody is talking about as if it was teenager sex.
-Believe me, very few people deal with truly "big" data.
-The DAND is also not about "big data", but neither "big data" was what I was looking for.
-On the contrary, I wanted to address rather smaller things: statistically inclined issues, biases or widely opinionated meetings that were clouding our decisions and ultimately setting the stage up for an HiPPO driven environment.
+Let me be crystal clear here before we move on: by “data” I’m not referring to the “big data” everybody is talking about as if it was teenager sex.
+Believe me, very few people deal with truly “big” data.
+The DAND is also not about “big data,” but neither “big data” was what I was looking for.
+On the contrary, I wanted to address rather smaller things: statistically inclined issues, biases or widely opinionated meetings that were clouding our decisions and ultimately setting the stage up for a HiPPO driven environment.

 In a nutshell, I didn’t aim to become a fully fledged data analyst — despite Udacity claimed you could if that was your goal.
 I just wanted to bring the data skills to my current job, hoping they’ll help me with these:

 - Ensure our product team was accurately using and making the most out of our data

 - Set up an environment led by healthy and meaningful metrics

 - Back and make decisions supported by data as an anchor of an agreement, kind of a source of truth for our team

 - Leave behind this wild guessing mode we were living in and start doing things right :)